MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-install-and-states.md

 ### Copilot is inactive

-If Copilot is installed but in an inactive state:
+If Copilot is installed but in an inactive state, it may be because:
--  you're not yet signed into Visual Studio with a GitHub account OR
+-  you're not yet signed into Visual Studio with a GitHub account
--  your signed in GitHub account doesn't have an active [Copilot subscription](https://docs.github.com/en/billing/managing-billing-for-github-copilot/about-billing-for-github-copilot).
+-  your signed in GitHub account doesn't have an active [Copilot subscription](https://docs.github.com/en/billing/managing-billing-for-github-copilot/about-billing-for-github-copilot)

 Select **Add GitHub Account with a Copilot Subscription** in the dropdown from the status icon to open **Account Settings** and sign in with a GitHub account that has an active subscription to use Copilot.
 When you're signed in, the Copilot status icon updates to active.